j-quelly/gscp/readme.md

 	- [ ] fork entrust and publish a package for lumen
 	- [ ] possibly publish a boilerplate too
 	- [ ] couple this with a blog post and share in related github issues/comments
-- [ ] come up with needed roles, permissions and apply to route or controller middleware
 - [x] write tests [11/9/2016]
 - [x] update tests to include roles & permissions [11/17/2016]
-- [ ] finish users validation tests
+- [x] finish users validation tests [11/18/2016]
+- [ ] come up with needed roles, permissions and apply to route or controller middleware.
+This is really only practice as authors/books will not exist in production.

 ### Servers
 - [ ] crud server